 Academy students generally seek the support of individual staff members on a case-by-case basis-depending on the issue at hand-and should feel free to approach any adult for help.
 In addition, each student is assigned an advisor at the start of every year.
 The advisor serves as a liaison to the student's family and becomes the staff member primarily responsible for helping the student set goals, resolve problems, and realize their ambitions.
 Parents/guardians should feel free to contact the student's advisor when they have questions or concerns about their child.
-We request that course-specific issues be addressed to the relevant teacher, with the advisor notified of the issue as well.
+Course-specific issues should be addressed to the relevant teacher, with the advisor notified of the issue as well.